prof18/marcogomiero.com/content/posts/drafts/migration-to-compose.md

                     AboutScreen()
                 }
             }
         }
     }
 }
 ```

-The `NavHost` is placed in the `MainActivity`, the only Activity that will be kept with this new Compose-only app setup.
+The `NavHost` is placed in the `MainActivity`, the only Activity that will be kept with the new Compose-only app setup.

 For more information about Navigation in Compose, you can look [at the official documentation](https://developer.android.com/jetpack/compose/navigation).

 ### Handling Permissions

-To easily manage [Android Runtime Permission](https://developer.android.com/guide/topics/permissions/overview) on Compose, there is a nice Accompanist library called [Jetpack Compose Permissions](https://google.github.io/accompanist/permissions/).
+To easily manage [Android Runtime Permissions](https://developer.android.com/guide/topics/permissions/overview) on Compose, there is an Accompanist library called [Jetpack Compose Permissions](https://google.github.io/accompanist/permissions/).

 [Accompanist](https://google.github.io/accompanist/) is a group of libraries provided by Google to help with commonly required features not yet available in Jetpack Compose, for example, permissions, system UI controllers, navigation animation, etc.

-To handle permissions on Jetpack Compose it is first necessary to import the library artifact:
+As usual, it is first necessary to import the library artifact:

 ```groovy
 dependencies {